-Redshift-the redshift of the wavelength of photons received at a distance gets very large as the point of emission of the photon gets more deep in a gravitational field.
+Redshift-the redshift of the wavelength of photons received at a distance gets very large as the point of emission of the photon gets deeper in a gravitational field.

-"Black Hole"-the large redshift of photons emitted near the event horizon coupled with the long passage of time between the arrival of these photons at a distant observer due to the apparent slowing of time means that events happening just outside the event horizon cannot, in practice, be "seen" by a distant observer-hence, "black hole" is a more accurate term than "frozen star" which does not connote the blackness.
+"Black Hole"-the large redshift of photons emitted near the event horizon coupled with the long passage of time between the arrival of these photons at a distant observer due to the apparent slowing of time means events happening just outside the event horizon cannot, in practice, be "seen" by a distant observer, -hence, a "black hole."